Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

 I want to try scatter feeding but dog won't accept food outside.

-Sometimes we’ll do a sniffy loose leash walk to a grassy area, scatter feed and walk home.
+Sometimes we’ll do a sniffy loose leash walk to a grassy area, scatter feed and then walk home.
 This serves as a short but fulfilling outing.

 Please note that you should find a quiet area away from other dogs to prevent any conflict.

-These scatter sessions promote sniffing and are calming, so help to reduce arousal levels.
+These scatter sessions promote sniffing and are calming, so can help to reduce arousal levels.
 For some dogs, the environment may always be more interesting than food, and that's ok.

 Sniffing itself is stimulating and rewarding, so you don't always need to incorporate food.